Taylor Swift Looks Like A Snack In Daisy Dukes With Frosted Cream Cake

 Thank you @thegrahamnortonshow for having me and the band!!
 It airs tonight.
 Feeling pretty lucky that I got to be a guest on the same night as @sophiet, Michael Fassbender, @Jessicachastain and @Jamesmcavoyrealdeal- They were all so sweet, now I want to just walk around yelling GO SEE DARK PHOENIX. ????: So Television / BBC

-With a superstar career and a dedicated fanbase, Taylor now sees herself as one of then industry’s biggest faces.
+With a superstar career and a dedicated fanbase, Taylor now sees herself as one of the industry’s biggest faces.
 Her offbeat vibe and signature uniqueness are loved by millions, with sales of her records appearing proof of this.

 Likewise indicative of Swift’s popularity is her Instagram following of 120 million.
 Her account is followed by major stars including Selena Gomez, Ariana Grande, Nicki Minaj, plus Jennifer Lopez.
-Fans wishing to see more of Taylor should follow her Instagram.
+Fans wishing to see more of Taylor should follow her Instagram account.